-- 1. IN COMPLIANCE.
+1. IN COMPLIANCE.
 Daily records of LFG combustion were reviewed on site during this inspection.
 Daily LFG throughput is recorded every morning when operators are on site based on total LFG flow from the previous reading; however, since staff is not on site every day (ie, weekends and holidays), some totals are based on multiple days.
 Due to this, I was unable to determine the highest daily throughput during the compliance period, but based on the turbine operating records for these multiple day periods and the fact that the facility is constantly burning LFG when in operation, the records seem to sufficiently demonstrate that the facility is in compliance with the permit limit of 7.6 MMscf per day of LFG combusted.
-Based on daily records, the turbines typically burn under 5 MMscf/day when both turbines are in operation. - 2.
+Based on daily records, the turbines typically burn under 5 MMscf/day when both turbines are in operation.

 IN COMPLIANCE.
-The total sulfur in the treated LFG did not exceed the permit limit of 140 ppm by weight.
-Sulfur content is monitored on a weekly basis; the highest sulfur content reported was 120 ppm in the sample taken on December 24, 2016. - 3.
+The total sulfur in the treated LFG did not exceed the permit limit of 140 ppm by volume.
+Sulfur content is monitored on a weekly basis using Draeger tubes; the highest sulfur content reported during the compliance period was 130 ppm by volume in the sample taken on July 14, 2018.
 IN COMPLIANCE.
-The most recent quarterly monitoring performed on March 30, 2017, showed a sulfur content 0.009% in the LFG burned as fuel in the turbines following treatment in the sulfur treatment system, below the permit limit of 0.8% sulfur.
+The facility samples the LFG for sulfur content twice per year (first and third quarters) for lab analysis.
+The most recent sample, taken on March 22, 2019, showed a sulfur content of 0.01% by weight in the LFG burned as fuel in the turbines following treatment in the sulfur treatment system, below the permit limit of 0.8% sulfur by weight.

-- 1a.
+1a.
 IN COMPLIANCE.
-All collected LFG not combusted in FGTURBINES is routed to the two open flares, in compliance with 40 CFR 60.752(b)(2)(iii)(A). - 2.
-IN COMPLIANCE.
-Facility submitted a preventative maintenance plan (PM)/malfunction abatement plan (MAP) for the sulfur control system to AQD on January 20, 2017.
+All collected LFG not combusted in FGTURBINES is routed to the two open flares, in compliance with 40 CFR 60.752(b)(2)(iii)(A).

+2. IN COMPLIANCE.
+Facility follows the preventative maintenance plan (PM)/malfunction abatement plan (MAP) for the sulfur control system, which was submitted to AQD on January 20, 2017.
 The plan was reviewed and approved by AQD staff.